choria-legacy/marionette-collective/website/reference/plugins/security_ssl.md

 Validation is as default and is provided by *MCollective::Security::Base*

 Initial code was contributed by Vladimir Vuksan and modified by R.I.Pienaar

+An [alternative plugin][AESPlugin] exist that encrypts data but is more work to setup and maintain.

 ## Setup
 ### Nodes